iann0036/tf-cfn-provider/docs/providers/azurerm/ServiceFabricCluster.md

 `Tags` - (Optional) A mapping of tags to assign to the resource.

+### AzureActiveDirectory Properties

+`TenantId` - (Required) The Azure Active Directory Tenant ID.
+Changing this forces a new resource to be created.

+`ClusterApplicationId` - (Required) The Azure Active Directory Client ID which should be used for the Cluster Application.
+Changing this forces a new resource to be created.

+`ClusterApplicationId` - (Required) The Azure Active Directory Client ID which should be used for the Client Application.
+Changing this forces a new resource to be created.

+### Certificate Properties

+`Thumbprint` - (Required) The Thumbprint of the Certificate.

+`ThumbprintSecondary` - (Required) The Secondary Thumbprint of the Certificate.

+`X509StoreName` - (Required) The X509 Store where the Certificate Exists, such as `My`.

+### ReverseProxyCertificate Properties

+`Thumbprint` - (Required) The Thumbprint of the Certificate.

+`ThumbprintSecondary` - (Required) The Secondary Thumbprint of the Certificate.

+`X509StoreName` - (Required) The X509 Store where the Certificate Exists, such as `My`.

+### ClientCertificateThumbprint Properties

+`Thumbprint` - (Required) The Thumbprint associated with the Client Certificate.

+`IsAdmin` - (Required) Does the Client Certificate have Admin Access to the cluster?
+Non-admin clients can only perform read only operations on the cluster.

 ### DiagnosticsConfig Properties

 `StorageAccountName` - (Required) The name of the Storage Account where the Diagnostics should be sent to.